thinks-lol/thinks-lol.github.io/content/posts/what-crispr-o3-and-the-memphis-plume-show-us-about-intelligence.md

 It has gigabases of DNA and a swarm of biomolecules, operating in a parallel soup with no centralizing control.
 By some definitions, each cell’s molecular interactions also fall in that threshold-circuit-like class: essentially parallel transformations, no large sequential pipeline.
 But cells offset this limitation with state—encoded in their components and their DNA, which holds a record of life’s entire lineage.

 When cells need to store or recall specific bits of information, they literally write it into the genome.
 The canonical example is [CRISPR](https://en.wikipedia.org/wiki/CRISPR).
-At its core, CRISPR functions as a chronological log of viral fragments—essentially addresses in DNA space.
+At its core, CRISPR functions as a chronological log of viral fragments—each one a DNA address that will guide CRISPR effectors like [Cas9](https://en.wikipedia.org/wiki/Cas9) or [Cas12](https://en.wikipedia.org/wiki/Cas12a) to destroy an invading genome.
 These fragments represent viral infections that both the individual cell and its ancestral lineage have survived.
 The chronology is not just an artifact of the system, but is essential because by remembering which viruses are more recent, the cell can invest more energy in making guided nucleases that target them than ones which occurred long ago.